 Carnivals did not protest against the prevailing order so much as re-affirm it.
 Recognizing its temporary and inferior status was the only way it could be reaffirmed, the only way order could perpetuate.

 We remember Henry VIII for his many marriages, but it makes perfect sense that an absolutist like Henry would also abolish the days of misrule at Christmastide.
 This too accompanies his seizure of monastic lands.
 The monastic vocation and the carnival testify to this tension in time, and to the transitory nature of the state.
 No statist like Henry likes such things.
-Other worlds other than the ones they have made frighten and confuse them.
+Worlds other than those they made frighten and confuse them.

 We see too that whatever its intentions, by abolishing liturgies and the church calendar, the Reformation paved the way for secularization.
 Bit by bit Protestant denominations moved away from the “sacred time” of the church calendar year.
 Taylor cites Walter Benjamin’s description of “homogenous and empty time” as the mark of modern consciousness.
 “On this view,” Taylor writes, “time [has no meaning in itself] but is like a container, indifferent to what fills it.
 Without “eternal liturgics,” and without a sense of time as a gift to mold and shape us, all that is left is for us to fill time with meaning.
 And so we have, and created the secular state thereby.

 This secular victory is quite empty, however.
 The homogenization of time makes everything sterile.
 Nothing can have real meaning.
 Without fasting, our materialistic civilization cannot even feast.
 With the homogenization of time comes the homogenization of space–including space for worship.
-With no delineation of either time and space, it’s no wonder that, “we’re all secular now.”
+With no delineation of either time and space, it’s no wonder that, to riff on Milton Friedman, “we’re all secular now.”

 We see this view of the homogeneity and plasticity of time permeate our society.
 Take Fridays for example.
 Back in ye olden days Fridays for everyone involved fasting of some kind, for each Friday participated in some way in the Crucifixion–not just in memory, but in reality.
 After abandoning the dual sense of time described above we instead oriented time around our work/school week.
 Now Friday has taken on the opposite role in our secular liturgy as a day of release, fun, and celebration.
 Imagine a family trying to establish something of the older sense of Fridays, and the enormous accompanying societal/liturgical pressure to go out and have fun with friends from work or school facing them square in the face.